Instabug/Instabug-Flutter/README.md

 new InstabugFlutterPlugin().start(CustomFlutterApplication.this, "APP_TOKEN", invocationEvents);
 ```

+## Microphone and Photo Library Usage Description (iOS Only)

-5. For iOS apps, Instabug needs access to the microphone and photo library to be able to let users add audio and video attachments.
-Add the following 2 keys to your app’s `Info.plist` file with text explaining to the user why those permissions are needed:
+Instabug needs access to the microphone and photo library to be able to let users add audio and video attachments.
+Starting from iOS 10, apps that don’t provide a usage description for those 2 permissions would be rejected when submitted to the App Store.

+For your app not to be rejected, you’ll need to add the following 2 keys to your app’s info.plist file with text explaining to the user why those permissions are needed:

 * `NSMicrophoneUsageDescription`
 * `NSPhotoLibraryUsageDescription`